minagawah/mapbox-gl-js-v2-experiment/README.md

 ### 2-5.
 Other Dependencies

 - ramda
-&nbsp; &nbsp; Makes our lives easier for functional programming.
+  - Makes our lives easier for functional programming.
 - tailwindcss
-&nbsp; &nbsp; Since we are not using React this time, we're not using
-&nbsp; &nbsp; `twin.macro` nor `emotion`, but a plain `tailwind`.
-&nbsp; &nbsp; See how easy it is to setup.
-&nbsp; &nbsp; Make sure we have `postcss.config.js`.
+  - Since we are not using React this time, we're not using `twin.macro` nor `emotion`, but a plain `tailwind`.
+See how easy it is to setup.
+Make sure we have `postcss.config.js`.
 - mapbox-gl
-&nbsp; &nbsp; This is our main recipe.
+  - This is our main recipe.

 ```
 yarn add ramda mapbox-gl